Proving the Four Elements of Negligence

 If you’re worried about a long, drawn-out court battle over your case, it’s important to remember that the vast majority of cases settle out of court.
 In most cases involving preventable accidents, the at-fault party concedes liability, which means that you (and your lawyer) don’t actually need to prove negligence.
 The only thing that you’ll need to present evidence of is your amount of damages—which you lawyer will do.
 That said, there is always a possibility that your case will go to court, so always seek out an attorney with a track record of success and courtroom experience.

 Injured in an Accident?
-Call Polito & Associates, LLC, Today to Discuss Your Case with a New London Personal Injury Lawyer
+Call Polito & Harrington, LLC, Today to Discuss Your Case with a New London Personal Injury Lawyer

 A preventable accident can turn your and your family’s life upside down in the blink of an eye.
 Fortunately, if the accident in which you were involved was the result of someone else’s negligence, you will likely be able to recover compensation under Connecticut Law.
 To schedule a free case evaluation with an injury attorney in New London, call out office today at (860) 447-3300 or contact us online.